 - Filing a claim for benefits: A claim or request for plan benefits is filed when the requirements of a reasonable claim-filing procedure have been met.
 A claim is considered filed when a written communication is made to: FDU, Manager of Employee Benefits, 1000River Road, Teaneck, 07666. - Processing the claim: The Plan Administrator must process the claim within 90 days after the claim is filed.
 If an extension of time for processing is required, written notice must indicate the special circumstances requiring an extension of time and the date by which the Plan expects to render its final decision.
-In no event can the extension period exceed a period of 90 days from the end of the initial 90-day period. - Review procedure: You or your duly authorized representative has at least 60 days after receipt of a claim denial to appeal the denied claim to an appropriate named fiduciary or individual designated by the fiduciary and to receive a full and fair review of the claim.
+In no event can the extension period exceed a period of 90 days from the end of the initial 90-day period. - Denial of claim: If a claim is wholly or partially denied, the Plan Administrator must notify you within 90 days following receipt of the claim (or 180 days in the case of an extension for special circumstances).
+The notification must state the specific reason or reasons for the denial, specific references to pertinent plan provisions on which the denial is based, a description of any additional material or information necessary to perfect the claim, and appropriate information about steps to be taken if you wish to submit the claim for review.
+If notice of the denial of a claim is not furnished within the 90/180-day period, the claim is considered denied and you must be permitted to proceed to the review stage. - Review procedure: You or your duly authorized representative has at least 60 days after receipt of a claim denial to appeal the denied claim to an appropriate named fiduciary or individual designated by the fiduciary and to receive a full and fair review of the claim.
 As part of the review, you must be allowed to review all